 2. Does anything about your current life work?

 Are there moments of fulfillment, meaning, or joy in your work?
 Can those moments be expanded through doing them more often in your current job, or by seeking a new job that would provide more of those experiences?
-Can you craft a better job within your current job?
+Can you craft a better job within your current position?

-Don’t forget to consider your life outside your work.
+Don’t forget to consider your life outside of work.
 Where else do you find happiness and meaning?
 Are there elements of your personal life that influence your attitude about your work—either positively or negatively?

 3. What would you rather be doing and how would you prefer to live?